Farzine/Kuet-hackathon-preli/README.md

     "image": "url-to-image"
   }
 ]
-3. Save Recipe to Favorites
+### 3. Save Recipe to Favorites Endpoint
-Endpoint: POST /recipes/
+POST /recipes/
 Description: This endpoint allows you to add a new recipe to the favorites list.

 Request Body:
 json
-Copy code

 {
   "title": "Tomato Soup",
   "ingredients": [